AlephAlpha/Nekomata/doc/Builtins.md

 If the function takes no argument, return a list of n copies of the result of the function, where n is the length of the input.

+If the function takes more than one argument, the remaining arguments are reused unchanged in every recursive call.

 __Examples__:

 - `[1,2,3] ᵐ{1+}` → `[2,3,4]`